ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ## Hardware setup

+{: .warning }
+Like most RF devices, the TFSIK01 must not be operated without a properly connected and matched antenna.
+Doing so can damage the RF output stage.

 ### Connecting to Autopilot

 Connection to the autopilot flight controller is facilitated through a JST-GH cable with a 6-pin connector.
 While PX4 firmware initially configures the TELEM1 port for telemetry connections, adjustments in the PX4 or Ardupilot firmware settings allow for modem connections through any available UART port.